lucapinello/SR700_Artisan_Server/README.md

 ## 5. In Artisan go under Help and select Load Settings…

-Download and use this file if you have a Phidget: https://raw.githubusercontent.com/lucapinello/SR700_Artisan_Server/master/SR700_Artisan_Server/settings/artisan-settings.aset
+Download and use this file: https://raw.githubusercontent.com/lucapinello/SR700_Artisan_Server/master/SR700_Artisan_Server/settings/artisan-settings.aset

-Or this if you don't have a Phidget: https://raw.githubusercontent.com/lucapinello/SR700_Artisan_Server/master/SR700_Artisan_Server/settings/artisan-settings-no-phidget.aset

 The roasting profiles are created through alarms, a generic profile is already loaded.